rails/rails/guides/source/testing.md

 end
 ```

-The test should see that there is an h1 on the articles index and pass.
+The test should see that there is an `h1` on the articles index page and pass.

 Run the system tests.